dStern98/Rust-HashMap/README.md

 ## Iteration

 `IntoIterator` is implemented for both the borrowed `&'a HashMap<K, V>` and owned `HashMap<K, V>` HashMaps.
 Therefore, both versions can be iterated over in a for loop, with each iteration returning the (key, value) pairs in the HashMap with type dependent on whether the HashMap is borrowed or owned.
+The method `iter_mut` allows for iteration over the HashMap with a mutable reference to the value, with the Iterator Item: `(&'a K, &'a mut V)`.
+Finally, the method `from` allows a new HashMap to be built from an array `[(K, V); N]`.

+## PartialEq

+The function `eq` is defined for the HashMap as well, to allow for HashMap equality comparison.